About the Experimental School of Urban Ecologies

 Bethnal Green Nature Reserve is launching a new learning space, the Experimental School of Urban Ecologies.

-Our aim is to help people develop a meaningful relationship with the local environment while building the skills and understanding needed to care for it.
+Our aim is to support meaningful relationships with the local environment while building the skills and understanding needed to care for the land and one another..
 Through this work, we hope to support and empower both the people and the wildlife that make up our shared urban ecosystem.

 The Experimental School offers a holistic and integrated approach to learning, combining practical ecological skills with environmental awareness, storytelling, and cultural knowledge.